el3359/Simple-Smartthings-Connector-On-Red-Node/README.md

 Current limitations:

-    No Authentication server use, only a simple check of Client ID and Secret ID Only one user
+    No Authentication server use, only a simple check of Client ID and Secret ID Only one user supported
-    No catach Error for the moment
+    No catch error for the moment
     No friednfly UI